 Here are other simple ways to figure out how to address your own concerns:

 Also, if you’re in a place where everything feels like it’s just too much, find a mental health professional you can seek therapy from.
-They are very accessible today with most offering teletherapy services.
+Many offer teletherapy services, making it easier than ever to get the support you need.

 2. Have Essential Conversations

-For these conversations to be beneficial in helping kids accept change, you want to be prepared with what to say.
-Have a basic idea of what you want to address and lead with questions.
+For these conversations to truly help kids accept change, preparation is key.
+Consider what you want to address and lead with open-ended questions.

 Another great tip when having essential conversations about change and uncertainty is to become a good active listener.

-This means that you must put aside your own concerns and listen without judgement or without inserting your own emotions.
-This is why it’s so important that you unpack your feelings first.
+Set aside your concerns and listen without judgment or inserting your emotions.
+This is why unpacking your feelings first is so important. - Explore their specific worries

 Read Next: 10 Ways To Avoid Raising Racist Kids

-- Younger children need concrete language and concepts.
+- Younger children: Use simple, concrete language and examples.

-My first question was, “What is the best way to talk about the changes happening in the world and how school will be?”
+My first question was, “What is the best way to talk about the changes happening in the world?”
+She said,

 3. Have Empathy and Acknowledge Your Child’s Feelings